Explore 9 Of The World’s Scariest Abandoned Hospitals, From A ‘Haunted’ Asylum To A Radioactive Clinic

 A video tour of Hashima Island.

-Gunkanjima began in the late 1800s as a corporate project on behalf of Mitsubishi.
-The company correctly wagered that Hashima was sitting on a lucrative coal deposit beneath the ocean’s surface.
-For nearly 100 years thereafter, the island became a dig site that yielded 400,000 tons of coal annually.
+Gunkanjima began rapidly growing in the late 1800s as a corporate project on behalf of Mitsubishi.
+The company took advantage of the coal on Hashima over the decades, eventually producing 400,000 tons of coal per year by 1941.

-It remained officially closed to any and all visitors until 2009.
-It was subsequently designated a United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Historical Site in 2015.
-Now serving as a tourist site, visitors can either pass by on boat tours or set foot on guided tours.
+It remained officially closed to visitors until 2009.
+It was subsequently designated a UNESCO World Heritage Historical Site in 2015.
+Now serving as a tourist destination, the island welcomes visitors on guided tours.

-Most astonishing, of course, is that Gunkanjima was a fully-functional city that had sprung up entirely around coal.
-Apartment complexes 10 stories high now stand abandoned, with high-rises connected by courtyards, hallways, and staircases.
-Schools, restaurants, and a hospital now sit in ruins.
+Most astonishing, of course, is that Hashima Island included a fully-functional city that had sprung up entirely around coal.
+Apartment complexes, school classrooms, and its hospital now lay in ruins.

-Now, nearly 50 years after officially being abandoned, nature has started to reclaim some of Gunkanjima.
-Weeds and shrubbery grow amidst broken glass and crackling cement, as the Pacific breeze wafts over a former city and its hospital.
+Though many of the buildings have been restored, nature has reclaimed some of Gunkanjima.
+Weeds and shrubbery grow among broken glass and crackling cement, as the ocean breeze wafts over the city and its hospital.

-Ultimately, it serves as a perfect bookend to our list of nine abandoned hospitals — as every single one of them not molded into a museum is eventually reclaimed by the elements.
+Ultimately, it serves as a perfect bookend to our list of nine abandoned hospitals — as every single one of them not molded into a museum or repurposed into something else is eventually reclaimed by the elements.

-After touring nine of the world's creepiest abandoned hospitals and asylums, take a look at seven creepy abandoned cities from across the world.
-Next, check out 42 staggering photos of abandoned buildings in Detroit.
+After exploring nine of the world's creepiest abandoned hospitals, take a look at seven abandoned cities from across the world.
+Then, check out these photos of abandoned buildings in Detroit.

 author